Mohan Bhandari

 Mohan Bhandari (31 July 1937 – 24 September 2015) was an Indian actor who featured in several popular TV serials such as Saat Phere – Saloni Ka Safar.
-He died of brain tumor.
-His son Dhruv Bhandari is also a TV actor.

 Acting career

 Mohan Bhandari has been a part of hit TV shows like Khandaan, Chunauti, Mujrim Hazir, Parampara, Abhimaan, Babul Ki Duwayen Leti Jaa, Kittie Party, Saat Phere – Saloni Ka Safar.
 He was one of the busiest TV actors during the 1980s and 1990s.
 He was next seen in the TV industry in 2005, in a popular Zee TV show Saat Phere – Saloni Ka Safar, in which he played Narpat Singh, the father of the female protagonist, Saloni Singh.
 He also appeared in Baa Bahoo Aur Baby (2005-2010) as Mr. Raichura, Leela's father and in Rakt Sambandh (2010) as Purushottam Jagirdar.

-Early life
+Early and personal life

 He worked for The State Bank of India.
+His son Dhruv Bhandari is also a TV actor.
+In his personal life, Mohan experienced both success and difficult times.